uccmisl/dashc/README.md

 ## Installation

 dashc had been used in Ubuntu 16.04/16.10/17.04/17.10/18.04 with x64 architecture (continuously during 2017), in Ubuntu 16.04.3 with Raspberry Pi 2/3 (briefly during 2017), in macOS High Sierra 10.13 (briefly during 2018).
-Ubuntu 16.04/16.10/17.04/17.10 were used for tests when they were the newest available versions - dashc might work or might not work with them right now, only 18.04 version is used for tests currently.
+Ubuntu 16.04/16.10/17.04/17.10 were used for tests when they were the newest available versions - dashc might work or might not work with them right now, 18.04 version was used for tests during the last time.

 To install (./configure might ask for a sudo password to install opam, m4, git and bubblewrap (for Linux only)):